 The Total Difficulties Score derived from the Strengths and Difficulties Questionnaire (SDQ).
 The SDQ is a brief behavioural screening questionnaire designed for children.
-It is based on 25 items (ypsdqa to ypsdqy) measuring positive and negative behaviours in children.
+It is based on 25 items (w_YPSDQA to w_YPSDQY) measuring positive and negative behaviours in children.
 Items are rescaled and positive behaviours reverse coded.
-Five items each are aggregated to five subscales, measuring emotional symptoms (ypsdqes_dv), conduct problems (ypsdqcp_dv), hyperactivity (ypsdqha_dv) and peer relationship problems (ypsdqpp_dv).
+Five items each are aggregated to five subscales, measuring emotional symptoms (see w_YPSDQES_DV), conduct problems (see w_YPSDQCP_DV), hyperactivity (see w_YPSDQHA_DV) and peer relationship problems (see w_YPSDQPP_DV).
 The SDQ Total Difficulties Score will be missing if more than two items making up any of the subscales are missing.
-The fifth scale, measuring prosocial behaviour (ypsdqps_dv) remains separate.
-For further information see Strengths & Difficulties Questionnaires.
-Refer to the syntax file ypsdq_dv for the code to create the Total Difficulties Score.
+The fifth scale, measuring prosocial behaviour (see w_YPSDQPS_DV) remains separate.
+For further information see SQD subscales below.
+For general information on scoring the SDQ see http://www.sdqinfo.org/c3.html.

 Create your own Stata code to extract data from the main end user licence Understanding Society dataset.
 Find out more